LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/loneliness.md

 feels heavier day by day

 like a bone crushing

 bottom of the sea.

+&nbsp;

 But whenever I can share

 my loneliness with somebody,